koenderks/aRtsy/README.md

 ## Circle maps

-This type of painting is based on the concept of an [Arnold tongue](https://en.wikipedia.org/wiki/Arnold_tongue).
+This type of artwork is based on the concept of an [Arnold tongue](https://en.wikipedia.org/wiki/Arnold_tongue).
 According to wikipedia, Arnold tongues *"are a pictorial phenomenon that occur when visualizing how the rotation number of a dynamical system, or other related invariant property thereof, changes according to two or more of its parameters"*.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/circlemaps/2021-04-22b.png' width='270' height='270'>